Tantramar Marshes: Wildlife

 The Tantramar Marsh is a saltwater tidal marsh comprising many interconnecting waterways.
 Much of the area is below sea level, but instances of flooding are prevented by the soft ground and plant life which withhold water and filter out toxins.
 This mix of fresh and saltwater creates unique ecosystems for many species, mostly birds and fish.
-The word “Tantramar” comes from the French “tintamarre” which means “din”, a reference to the cacophony of noise made by the local waterfowl.
+The word "Tantramar" comes from the French "tintamarre" which means "din", a reference to the cacophony of noise made by the local waterfowl.
 The environment provides a good stop-over for birds migrating between northern Canada and warmer, southern climates.
-The marshes are home to species such as the Northern harrier (Circus hudsonius), American bittern (Botaurus lentiginosus), Sora (bird) (Porzana carolina), muskrat (Ondatra zibethicus), and maritime shrew (Sorex maritimensis), all of which are vital to the marsh’s ecological systems.
+The marshes are home to species such as the northern harrier (Circus hudsonius), American bittern (Botaurus lentiginosus), sora (Porzana carolina), muskrat (Ondatra zibethicus), and maritime shrew (Sorex maritimensis), all of which are vital to the marsh's ecological systems.

 Keystone species

 The presence of these keystone species ensures the continued vitality of the marshes and the ecosystems that they support.
-The Northern harrier is a bird of prey, feeding on small rodents which eat grass seeds and the eggs and young of other birds.
+The northern harrier is a bird of prey, feeding on small rodents which eat grass seeds and the eggs and young of other birds.
 The American bittern and Sora are elusive waterfowl which are highly sensitive to changes in their environment, so they have been classified as indicator species.
 A decrease in their populations alerts conservationists to issues in the marshes such as degradation, loss of prey species, or human interference.
 The muskrat is a rat-sized rodent which has evolved to become semi-aquatic.
 They feed on cattails and yellow water lilies, creating open water areas that best suit waterfowl, fish, and frogs.
-The Maritime shrew is another rodent, slightly smaller than the muskrat, which responds to increasing numbers of insects and goes on a feasting spree.
+The maritime shrew is another rodent, slightly smaller than the muskrat, which responds to increasing numbers of insects and goes on a feasting spree.
 It keeps these numbers down and prevents insects from becoming too numerous.

 Species at risk

 The marshes are also home to numerous species at risk as designated under the Species at Risk Act (SARA).
 Bird species include the barn swallow (Hirundo rustica), chimney swift (Chaetura pelagica), Canada warbler (Cardellina canadensis), olive-sided flycatcher (Contopus cooperi), bobolink (Dolichonyx oryzivorus), common nighthawk (Chordeiles minor), red knot (Calidris canutus), least bittern (Ixobrychus exilis), eastern meadowlark (Sturnella magna), and short-eared owl (Asio flammeus).
-The American eel (Anguilla rostrata) also makes its home here as it can breed in the Gulf’s salt water and migrate the short distance to fresh river water in the marshes.
+The American eel (Anguilla rostrata) also makes its home here as it can breed in the Gulf's salt water and migrate the short distance to fresh river water in the marshes.
 The Atlantic salmon (Salmo salar) also enjoys the mix of salt and fresh water – the eggs are laid in the clean waters of rivers and streams where the young can feed and grow safely.
 Once large enough, they migrate to the salt waters of the gulf until they are ready to return to the marsh to breed.
-The monarch butterfly (Danaus plexippus) breeds in the marshes during the summer months, thanks to the presence of its Host plant Milkweed.
+The monarch butterfly (Danaus plexippus) breeds in the marshes during the summer months, thanks to the presence of its host plant milkweed.